Ambulance (2022 film): Box office

 Ambulance grossed $22.8 million in the United States and Canada, and $29.5 million in other territories, for a worldwide total of $52.3 million.

 In the US and Canada, Ambulance was released alongside Sonic the Hedgehog 2 and the wide expansion of Everything Everywhere All at Once.
 It was projected to gross $8–14 million from 3,412 theaters in its opening weekend.
 Varietys Rebecca Rubin believed the "comparatively lean production budget ... could soften the blow in the event the film doesn't connect with audiences."
 The film made $3.2 million on its first day, including $700,000 from Thursday night previews.
 It went on to gross $8.7 million in its opening weekend, finishing fourth at the box office.
 Men made up 62% of the audience during its opening, with those above the age of 25 comprising 77% of ticket sales and those above 35 comprising 49%.
 The ethnic breakdown of the audience showed that 38% were Caucasian, 29% Hispanic and Latino Americans, 22% African American, and 11% Asian or other.
 Deadline Hollywoods Anthony D'Alessandro noted the reluctance of older male audiences to return to theaters and said, "when it comes to action films in today's cinemas, it's the superhero films that have it all, everything else is B-rated.
 They've stolen the air away from something as standard as Ambulance."
 The film made $4.1 million in its second weekend, and $1.8 million in its third, before dropping out of the box office top ten with $1.2 million in its fourth.
 Rubin deemed the film a box-office bomb, citing its release in a crowded marketplace, lukewarm reviews, the effects of the COVID-19 pandemic on moviegoing habits, and the action genre's steady decline in popularity.
+The film managed to regain success on streaming platforms, outgrowing its box office and gaining more audiences.

 Outside the US and Canada, the film earned $4.4 million from 35 international markets in its opening weekend.
 It made $6.6 million in its second weekend, $2.8 million in its fourth, $1.4 million in its fifth, $1.8 million in its sixth, and $572,000 in its seventh.